-My counselling approach is LGBTQ+ Affirmative.
-This means I provide a safe, accepting space for clients of all genders and sexual orientations.
+I provide a safe, accepting space for clients of all genders and sexual orientations.
 I may address the impact that growing up in a heteronormative and cisnormative society can have on mental health, if this feels relevant to the counselling work.

 I follow the Gender, Sexuality and Relationship Diversity (GSRD) model.
 This is a broader framework inclusive of anyone who doesn't fit the societal norm, for example, individuals who are polyamorous or practice kink.

 This is my area of specialism, however I do not only work with LGBTQ+ clients or around issues of diversity - I welcome clients of all identities and backgrounds.

 For a lot of people, talking through their problems and feelings is really helpful and this is exactly what they want from counselling.
 Others may find it useful at times to be able to visualise how they feel in relation to their selves, their relationships and life experiences.